 Organizational Security (Certificate)

-In this certificate program, you'll enhance your knowledge of organizational security as you build your strategic, planning, and management skills.
-Designed for those who intend to be leading security experts, this certificate will examine emerging security issues, regulations, and threats as you learn how to protect:
+In the Organizational Security certificate program, you'll build your strategic, planning, and management skills while enhancing your knowledge of organizational security.
+Designed for current or aspiring security professionals, this certificate will examine emerging security issues, regulations, and threats as you learn how to protect:

 - People and organizations